newrelic/newrelic-node-examples/custom-instrumentation/subscribe-to/README.md

   `subscribeTo` rewrites the target package's source as it's loaded, which requires the package to be resolvable like any other npm dependency (i.e. it must live under `node_modules`, same as a real third-party library would).
-* `instrumentation.js`: the `newrelic.subscribeTo` call lives here, along with the `config`, `events`, and `handlers` that describe what to instrument and what to do when it fires.
+* `instrumentation.js`: the `newrelic.subscribeTo` call lives here, along with the `config` that describes what to instrument and what to do when it fires - each entry in `config.instrumentations` carries its own `events` and `handlers`, so there's nothing to keep in sync by array index.
 The `npm start` command makes sure this module is loaded first, before `index.js` ever requires `job-queue`.
 * `newrelic.js`: a basic, sample New Relic configuration

 For an example of `subscribeTo` creating its *own* transaction (rather than segments within an